1

 Twin Peaks.
 1990–1991.
 Lynch/Frost Productions.

-We may not have branches of green birch, but will find our own ways to mark this boundary as we walk it, eyes open to whatever we might discover along the way.
+We may or may not have boughs of green birch, but will find our own ways to mark this boundary as we walk it, eyes open to whatever we might discover along the way.